1-888-746-8388

 Timing and Reservation Tips

-If you prefer a quieter experience, consider visiting during the shoulder seasons, such as spring, fall, or winter when visitor numbers are generally lower.
-Additionally, opting for early morning or late afternoon tours can help you avoid the busiest times of the day.
-These times do, however, come with lower chances of seeing light beams.
+If you prefer a quieter experience, consider visiting during the shoulder seasons—spring, fall, or winter—when visitor numbers are generally lower.
+Additionally, opting for early morning or late afternoon tours can help you avoid the busiest times of the day, though these times might offer fewer chances of seeing the light beams.

 The Bottom Line